-#1, Consciousness is proved by the reactions of

-loving educational information.
+#1, Consciousness is proved by the reactions of preborns to many stimuli; from the suction machine to loving educational information.
 Ability to feel pain by 20 weeks is clearly enough established to be a threshold in Nebraska law, since 2010, beyond which abortion is a crime - not that anyone has proved that preborns feel no pain before that.